sometimesb/EnergiSuite/README.md

 A third iteration of the energi reaper bot that I built.
 Second version used to much RAM because it used selenium.
 Can now be run on a server and even headless.

 ## 📝 Introduction
 This Python script functions as a cryptocurrency monitoring bot, leveraging various libraries and APIs to perform comprehensive analyses.
-The bot employs web scraping capabilities through Selenium, Discord API for communication, and Colorama for pretty terminal output formatting.
 It operates in two distinct modes: CoinGecko and USD.
 In CoinGecko mode, the bot compares cryptocurrency prices between EnergiSwap and CoinGecko.
 Conversely, in USD mode, it focuses on analyzing price differentials among selected stablecoins.

-The bot supports full error logging, and resets itself if required.
 I put a lot of work into this bot and it made me 40x my initial investment at its peak :)

 This uses _EnergiSwap_ (a fork of UniSwap).

 ## 🔧 Technologies Used
-* Discord - For bot communication
 * Python - Main driver of the script
 * Batch - executes script for the user